Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Magnetic field dependence of the crystal-field excitations

 \section{Magnetic field dependence of the crystal-field excitations}

-The magnetic field dependence of the six lowest CF excitations of the single-ion Hamiltonian $H_{CF} - g_{J} \mu_{\mathrm{B}} \, \hat{\mathbf{J}} \cdot \mathbf{B}$, is plotted for ``TGG" (not TbIG) in Fig.~\ref{magdepcfe}, using $H_{CF}$ from Eq.~(\ref{cfhamil}) with parameters from Ref.~\onlinecite{wawrzynczak19}, and $\mathbf{B}$ along the crystallographic [111] direction~\cite{loew14}.
+The magnetic field dependence of the six lowest CF excitations of the single-ion Hamiltonian $H_{CF} - g_{J} \mu_{\mathrm{B}} \, \hat{\mathbf{J}} \cdot \mathbf{B}$, is plotted for ``TGG" (not TbIG) in Fig.~\ref{magdepcfe}, using $H_{CF}$ from Eq.~(\ref{cfhamil}) with parameters from Ref.~\onlinecite{wawrzynczak19}, and $\mathbf{B}$ along the crystallographic [111] direction $\mathbf{B}\,[111]$~\cite{loew14}.
+Below, boldface denotes a vector and non-boldface is the magnitude of a vector.
 At first glance, a contrast emerges between the behaviour of the energies for the \C{} and \Cp{} sites.
 This grouping is due to the effective projection of the [111] crystallographic axis on the local coordinate systems of the RE $c$-sites, [1,0,$\sqrt{2}$] for the coordinates (\ref{eq:LocCoord1})-(\ref{eq:LocCoord3}), and [1,$\sqrt{2}$,0] for the coordinates (\ref{eq:LocCoord4})-(\ref{eq:LocCoord6})~\cite{tomasello22,Note2}.

 At low temperatures, the magnetizations on both the $a$ and $d$ Fe-sites in TbIG are saturated to $5/2$, which is equivalent to a net molecular field $B^z_{mf}$ in the [111] direction.
 The magnitude of $B^z_{mf}$ is given by